unixunion/conjoiner/neuron/README.md

 You need to install vertx.io somewhere in your path ( bin at least ).
 Maven should take care of the compile time depencancies.

+place your config.json and cluster.json in your vertx conf dir, eg /opt/vertx-final/conf/

 # Building

 JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.7.0_25.jdk/Contents/Home mvn install